-128.13 Inventory of assets.
-With the filing of an assignment or within ten days after the appointment of a receiver, the debtor shall file with the clerk of the court a correct inventory of the debtor's assets and a list of the debtor's creditors, stating the place of residence of each and the amount due to each, which inventory and list shall be verified by the debtor's oath, but no mistake therein shall affect the rights of any creditor.
+128.13 Inventory of assets and list of creditors.
+With the filing of an assignment or within 10 days after the appointment of a receiver, the debtor shall file with the clerk of circuit court a correct inventory of the debtor's assets and a list of the debtor's creditors, stating the place of residence of each and the amount due each.
+The inventory and list shall be verified by the debtor's oath.
+No mistake in the inventory or list shall affect the rights of any creditor.

-128.14 Notice; injunction; time of filing claims.

-- (1) The court shall require creditors to file their verified claims within 3 months from the date of the filing of an assignment or the appointment of a receiver and may enjoin proceedings by any other creditor against the insolvent.
+- 128.14 Notice; injunction; time of filing claims.
+(1) The court shall require creditors to file their verified claims within 3 months from the date of the filing of an assignment or the appointment of a receiver and may enjoin proceedings by any other creditor against the insolvent.
 The receiver or assignee shall be required to give notice promptly to the department of revenue and to all creditors of the pendency of the proceeding, the injunction against other actions and the time within which creditors are required to file claims.
 The notice shall be mailed to the department of revenue and to each creditor at the creditor's last-known address and shall be published in the county as a class 3 notice under ch.
 985. - (2) Creditors not filing claims within the time limited may be precluded from participation in any dividend which may be declared.